Debt & Credit Help Paying Off Debt

 If you need more time to pay down your debt, consider a debt consolidation loan.
 With this repayment strategy, you take out a personal loan for the amount of your existing credit card debt, medical bills, and other debt.
 You use the loan to pay off those balances.
 After that, you’ll have just one loan and one monthly payment.

 Debt consolidation loans tend to have lower interest rates than credit cards.
-And you can have up to seven years to repay your loan, which makes the payments more affordable.
+And you could have up to seven years to repay your loan, which makes the payments more affordable.

 If you need more intensive help with loan or credit card debt relief, consider working with a private credit counseling organization.
-Reputable organizations can help you negotiate with your creditors to lower your interest rates and waive fees.
+Reputable nonprofit credit counseling agencies can help you negotiate with your creditors to lower your interest rates and waive fees.
 Credit counselors can help you create a debt management plan so you can pay off your balances within five years.

 Another option is debt settlement.
 With this approach, you work with a debt relief company.
 Typically, you stop making payments on your debt, and the debt relief company works with your creditors to convince them to settle for a smaller lump-sum payment.
 If the creditor accepts the offer, you can pay just a fraction of the amount owed and end any collection activity.